comit-network/RFCs/RFC-003-SWAP-basic.md

   - expiry: `beta_expiry`
   - secret_hash: `secret_hash`

-If he decides to abort the protocol, Alice must wait until `alpha_expiry` and then activate the HTLC with refund to retrieve ownership of **A**.
+If Bob decides to abort the swap, Alice waits until `alpha_expiry` and then MUST activate the refund path of α-HTLC to retrieve **A**.

 ### 3. Alice redeems

-With both HTLCs deployed, Alice must decide whether to activate the redeem path and continue execution of the protocol.
+With both HTLCs deployed, Alice decides whether to activate the redeem path of the β-HTLC or abort the swap.
-She must make her decision early enough such that she is able to activate the redeem path of β-HTLC before `beta_expiry`.
+She MUST make her decision early enough such that she is able to activate the redeem path of β-HTLC before `beta_expiry`.
-To activate the redeem path she uses her secret and the procedure defined in the specification of the HTLC.
+To activate the redeem path she uses her secret and the procedure defined in the specification of β-HTLC.

+If Alice attempts redeeming too close to or after `beta_expiry` she risks having Bob cancel the redeem by activating the refund before her.
+If Bob does this successfully, he may learn the secret and therefore gain **A** while also having **B** returned to him.

-If she decides to abort the protocol, Bob must wait until `beta_expiry` and then activate the refund path of the β-HTLC and Alice must wait until `alpha_expiry` and then activate the refund path of α-HTLC.
+If she decides to abort the swap, Bob waits until `beta_expiry` and then MUST activate the refund path of the β-HTLC.
+Alice then waits until `alpha_expiry` and then MUST activate the refund path of α-HTLC.

 ### 4. Bob redeems

-When Bob learns the secret from Alice's redeem activation of β-HTLC he must activate the redeem path of α-HTLC and gain ownership of **A**.
+When Bob learns the secret from Alice's redeem activation of β-HTLC he MUST activate the redeem path of α-HTLC and gain ownership of **A**.
-There is no decision for him to make.
-He must make sure he does this before `beta_expiry` or risks both losing **B** and not gaining **A**.
+He MUST make sure he does this before `alpha_expiry` or risks both losing **B** and not gaining **A**.
-To activate the redeem path he uses the secret and the procedure defined in the specification of the HTLC.
+To activate the redeem path he uses the secret and the procedure defined in the specification of the α-HTLC.

 ## Application Considerations